-Because viscose is made from renewable plants, it is frequently cited as being environmentally friendly, and sustainable.
-But is this actually the case?
+Because viscose is made from renewable plants, it is frequently cited as environmentally friendly and sustainable.
+But is this the case?
 Viscose is the oldest manufactured fibre, first being produced in 1883 as a cheap alternative to silk.
-Viscose production generally begins with wood pulp, and there are several chemical and manufacturing techniques to make it.
+Viscose production generally begins with wood pulp, and several chemical and manufacturing techniques exist.
 This is where some controversy comes into play.

-To create viscose, and make it stand up to regular wearing and washing, it must be chemically treated.
+It must be chemically treated to create viscose and make it stand up to regular wear and washing.
 The recycled wood pulp is treated with chemicals such as caustic soda, ammonia, acetone, and sulphuric acid.
-We therefore have a fabric, which comes from a natural and sustainable source, but that is made with chemicals.
+We, therefore, have a fabric that comes from a natural and sustainable source but that is made with chemicals.

-Because viscose is made from cellulose, there is an argument to say that it is a more sustainable fibre then other synthetic fibres, such as polyester.
+Because viscose is made from cellulose, it is an argument that it is a more sustainable fibre than other synthetic fibres, such as polyester.
 Viscose is increasingly being manufactured using the Lyocell process.
 This uses N-Methylmorpholine N-oxide as the solvent.
-This method produces little waste products, making it far more eco-friendly.
+This method produces few waste products, making it far more eco-friendly.